 Formerly the Stella Artois Championships, this men's lawn tennis championship that precedes Wimbledon is held at the Queen's Club in west London.
 The Queen's tournament, with its rare opportunity to play on grass, is often seen as an indication of potential Wimbledon champions.

-Since its inception in 1979 25 of the last 27 Wimbledon champions have played at the Queen's Championships.
-The roll call of famous champions includes Connors, Lendl, Edberg, Sampras, McEnroe, Becker, Hewitt, Roddick and Nadal.
+Since its inception in 1979, the roll call of famous Queen's champions includes Connors, Lendl, Edberg, Sampras, McEnroe, Becker, Hewitt, Roddick and Nadal.

 Established in 1886, The Queen's Club was the first multipurpose sports complex ever to be built, anywhere in the world.
 The Club has hosted many different sporting activities, and has been the scene for such varied sports as ice-skating, baseball, athletics and rugby.